telefonicaid/fiware-orion/doc/manuals/admin/perf_tuning.md

 [Top](#top)

-# Subscription cache
+## Subscription cache

 Orion implements a context subscriptions (NGSI10) cache in order to speed up notification triggering.
 In the current version (this may change in the future), context availability subscriptions (NGSI9) doesn't use cache.

 Cache synchronization period is controlled by the `-subCacheIval` (by default it is 60 seconds).
-Synchronization inlves two different tasks:
+Synchronization involves two different tasks:

 * Reading for changes in the context subscriptions collection at database and update the local cache based on it.
 Note that